-Our analysis of this and other cases of family participation in Makeshop (Brahms & Crowley, under review), suggest that young children are able to form meaningful trajectories of participation in making by recruiting and coordinating social and material resources.
+Our analysis of this and other cases of learners' participation in Makeshop suggests that young children are able to form meaningful trajectories of participation in making by recruiting and coordinating personal, social and material resources.
 In doing so, children are able to develop and apply skills and knowledge, through which they engage with increasing intent and sophisticated practice.
-This can happen over the course of moments or months.
 These analyses reveal that there are a number of key factors that support, influence, and engender children's paths of participation.
-These include the accessibility and positionality of adult assistance and expertise, and the design choices of the learning environment.
+This case clearly shows that dominant among these factors is the child's access and evolving relationship to adult assistance and expertise, namely that of the museum educators, and parents, who together work to facilitate the child's museum-based making as a learning process.